TradeTrust/tradetrust-core/README.md

 -   Has the document been tampered with ?
 -   Is the issuance state of the document valid ?
 -   Is the document issuer identity valid ? (see [identity proof](https://docs.tradetrust.io/docs/topics/verifying-documents/issuer-identity))

-## utils/providers module

-It contains method to generate provider.

-#### generateProvider

-It generates receives provider options and returns the ethereum JSON RPC provider to be used for [verify](#verify) method.

 ## Contributing